-An important and very rare month going longcase regulator with original spring pallet escapement.
+An important and very rare month going longcase regulator with original spring pallet escapement and Royal provenance.
 Circa 1816

-One of only two known regulators by Thomas Reid with his spring pallet escapement
+One of only two known regulators by Thomas Reid with his original spring pallet escapement

 Figured mahogany case with shallow arched hood over canted corners to a concave throat moulding.
 The dial surround lined in brass, long trunk door with shaped glazed panel, applied shaped moulding to the base on a plinth raised on block feet.
 The interior of the trunk door applied with various labels including an engraved brass presentation plaque

 Presented to THE LADY ALICE MONTAGU DOUGLAS SCOTT on the occasion of her Marriage with H.R.H.
 THE DUKE OF GLOUCESTER, K.G., P.C., K.T.
 From the